opsb/wilson/README.md

     All things come to him who waits - provided he knows what he is waiting for.
     Woodrow T. Wilson

-Wilson is a promise based javascript module loader built on when.js.
+Wilson is a promise based javascript module loader built on jquery promises.

 ## Usage